skyfly200/tiny-boxes/src/docs/contract.md

 These settings are used when rendering the tokens art on the DAPP and for the Metadata API, allowing you to update how your token appears on secondary markets and wallets.

 ### Background
-The lightness of the background color from black at 0 to white at 100; 101 is transparent.
+The background color of the token art.

 ### Duration
 Defaults to 10.
 Set higher to slow and lengthen animations, lower to speed up and shorten.